opensocdebug/osd-doc/overview/overview.md

 Therefore, most vendors today include debug infrastructure that follows one of two major specifications: [ARM CoreSight](http://www.arm.com/products/system-ip/debug-trace/) and [NEXUS 5001](http://nexus5001.org/) (officially called "IEEE-ISTO 5001").
 Unfortunately, none of these specifications are fully open, they cannot be used without any money involved.

-The Open SoC Debug (OSC) specification was created to close this gap.
+The Open SoC Debug (OSD) specification was created to close this gap.
 Three key messages guide its design.

 * **OSD is a truly open (source) specification.**